Walk in the footsteps of Catherine de Medici and Renaissance genius Artists…

-At 9:30am, meet your guide Lucca at the reception of your hotel.
+At 9:30am, meet your guide at your hotel.
 Experience a delicious tour of Florence while indulging in its history and culture.
 Taste your way through Florence, sampling all of the famous foods, while visiting historic markets and shops and landmarks.
-Lucca's interest in Slow Food and local culinary traditions, along with his passion for art history makes him the perfect food and history guide for your tour.
+The guide's interest in Slow Food and local culinary traditions, along with his passion for art history makes him the perfect food and history guide for your tour.

 Afternoon free at leisure.
 We suggest:

 1/ Visit to Palazzo Vecchio which was La Signoria's headquarters and De Medici's family residence (the sobriety of the façade contrasts with the refinement of the sumptuously decorated apartments).